percona/pmm/docs/index.md

 PMM is a software application that includes in-house and third-party components and tools.
 To set up basic PMM, you need to install a [server](reference/index.md#pmm-server) and a [client](reference/index.md#client) on each system that you want to monitor.
 See [PMM architecture](reference/index.md) for detailed information.

-<i info>:material-information: Info:</i> Would you like to see a preview of our Home page?
+ Would you like to see a preview of our Home page?
 Take a look at our free, live [demo](https://pmmdemo.percona.com/).

 <div data-grid markdown><div data-banner markdown>